Rashwani/Advanced-Routing-/README.md

 # Advanced Request Routing and Load Balancing with AWS

 This project showcases how to build a robust architecture that handles **Advanced Request Routing** and **Load Balancing** using **Amazon EC2** and **Application Load Balancer (ALB)**.
 The solution ensures efficient traffic management, high availability, and fault tolerance by dynamically routing requests based on predefined rules.

 ## Project Overview

 In this project, I set up advanced request routing and load balancing using **Application Load Balancer (ALB)** with **Amazon EC2** instances to manage and distribute incoming traffic.
 This architecture ensures optimized request distribution and high availability by routing traffic based on path, host headers, and more.

+You can view the project details [here](https://awsportfolio.sila.studio/project/advance-routing-policy/).

 This project was developed as part of the **Digital Cloud Training** bootcamp, where I learned how to implement advanced routing policies and load balancing strategies on AWS.